TeachersFirst's Editors' Choices for Geography Awareness and Exploration

 Grades6 to 12

 In the ClassroomYou don't need to be competing in a Math Challenge to use activities from this site!
 Use problems from the different activities for group assignments, homework, or extra credit.
 Create your own mini math challenge using problems on the site as a great back to school or last week lesson.
-Have students create blogs using ( Throwww) to describe steps needed to solve different problems.
+If you are beginning the process of integrating technology, have students create blogs to describe steps needed to solve different problems, Pen.io, reviewed here.
+This blog creator requires no registration.
 This tool allows you to create "quick and easy" blogs to be used one time only.
 A unique URL is provided for your post, and this site is as easy as using a basic Word program!
 Use problems from activities to provide enrichment to gifted and talented students.

 Grades4 to 12

 In the ClassroomHook students into geography (and more) with these challenges.
 Study the quiz questions as a model and create quizzes/activities of your own about geography related to a region you are studying.
 Use previous quizzes as a contest in geography class.
 Use them as examples for students when studying different countries, and have students determine what they would feature in their own quizzes.
 Use in math class to determine proportions by drawing maps or ratios.
 Have students create similar quizzes using Google Maps, challenging classmates to answer questions about areas, perimeters, and even shapes.